kayabaNerve/threshold-threshold-ecdsa/write-up.md

 https://eprint.iacr.org/2021/205 provides candidates for `DLOG` and `ECC-CT`, yet not explicitly `RELATIONS`.
 Their other proofs seem to be already-specified instantiations of a `RELATIONS` proof they didn't include.
-With `RELATIONS` being reconstituted, the only assumption introduced is their "Root Assumption", which they compare to the "RSA Assumption".
+With `RELATIONS` being reconstituted, the only assumption introduced is their "Adaptive Root Assumption", which they compare to the "RSA Assumption".

 https://eprint.iacr.org/2022/1437 provides a candidate for `RELATIONS`.
 It doesn't offer a proof of knowledge and relies on the "Rough Order Assumption",